 The tourist high season in Banff National Park is in the summer, from June to August.
 During this time, crowds gather around the main attractions, and lines for the shuttle to get to Lake Louise can be extremely long.
 Because I tend to avoid crowds like this at all costs, I recommend going in May-early June or in late August-September.
 The weather is still mild at these times, but the crowds are much thinner and you’ll have more space to move about and relax.

 Winter in Banff is more centered around snowshoeing, ice hiking, and skiing, so if you’re into these adventure activities, it’s definitely worth considering during the winter as well.
+Just make sure you bring everything you need for warmth (this Banff winter packing guide can help!), as it gets REALLY COLD.

 How to Get to Banff National Park